bmerkuri/final-project/README-Bjoni.md

 # day-two
 - Discussed methods for implemeting template
 We discussed different methods on how to implement the frontend.We had two main methods:
-- a. using a library called surveyjs
+1.  using a library called surveyjs
-- b. using routes and component to house the questions Testing the first method
+2.  using routes and component to house the questions Testing the first method

 We decided to use the surveyjs method.